 Snakes play a significant role in maintaining our ecosystems and removing pests.
 However, they can also be a nuisance to you, your family and your pets.
 Educating yourself on snakes and taking proactive measures are the best ways to mitigate snake problems.

 The United States is home to around 50 snake species, 30 of which are venomous.
-Some are rarer than others, but these four venomous species are common in Louisiana, Texas and Oklahoma:
+Some are rarer than others, but these four venomous species are common in Texas:

 - Cottonmouth: Also known as water moccasins, cottonmouths have triangular heads, cat-like pupils and prominent jowls.
 Their colors vary, from dark brown and olive to banded brown and yellow.